sidekiq-cron/sidekiq-cron/README.md

 ### Time, cron and sidekiq-cron

 sidekiq-cron uses [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) to parse the cronline.
-By default, the timezone this is evaluated against will be the system time of the machine you are running on.
+By default, the timezone this is evaluated against UTC.
 If you want to have your jobs enqueued based on a different time zone you can specify a timezone in the cronline, like this `'0 22 * * 1-5 America/Chicago'`.
 See [rufus-scheduler documentation](https://github.com/jmettraux/rufus-scheduler#a-note-about-timezones) for more information.

 ### What objects/classes can be scheduled
 #### Sidekiq Worker